 London Road, Bedford, Bedfordshire

-An attractive if (for its time) somewhat unadventurous design in a simplified Romanesque style, originally intended to have a crossing tower and transepts.
-The qualities of the interior impress more than those of the exterior.
-The church is one of a large number built in the Diocese in the post-war years by Sebastian Comper.
+An attractive design in a simplified Romanesque style, with an impressive interior.
+The church is one of a large number built in the diocese in the post-war years by Sebastian Comper.

 There are plain benches in the nave, and standard Stations of the Cross.
 Stained and coloured glass introduced since the time of the building includes glass in shades of blue in the circular west window, with a central text in memory of Fr Glen, parish priest (1997) and stained glass representations of St Margaret Mary and the Sacred Heart in the former baptistery (now used as a crèche).